joaovitorzv/joaovitorzv/README.md

 ### Hey there 👋
 I'm 18 y/o self-taught developer interested on modern technologies as Typescript, React, NextJs and stuff.
-Currently looking for a job as a Front-End developer and hyped to build some cool projects with a awesome team
+Currently looking for a job as a Front-End developer and hyped to build some cool projects with an awesome team.

 ### Get in touch
 <p float="left">